jeremykenedy/laravel-auth/README.md

 ###### Updates:

+-   Update to Laravel 10 (Major Changes)
+-   Update to Laravel 9
 -   Update to Laravel 8
 -   Update to Laravel 7 [See changes in this PR](https://github.com/jeremykenedy/laravel-auth/pull/348/files)
 -   Update to Laravel 6